Strictly Come Dancing: Series 15 (2017)

 On 4 May 2017, it was announced that series 7 finalist Natalie Lowe would be departing the show.
 Five days later, on 9 May, Shirley Ballas announced that she would be replacing Len Goodman as head judge.
 On 21 June 2017, Oksana Platero and the previous series' professional champion, Joanne Clifton, announced that they would also be leaving.
 The new professionals replacing them were Australian Open champion Dianne Buswell, Welsh dancer Amy Dowden, and Ukrainian two-time world champion Nadiya Bychkova.
 On 7 August, Nick Grimshaw announced that Mollie King was the first celebrity known to be taking part in the series.
 This was the first series to be broadcast since Sir Bruce Forsyth's death in August that year.

-In a change to the format of the previous five years, there was no elimination in the final, meaning there were three runner-up couples this series.